 Chadelia is The Brews and Dudes Ambassador for HeadsUpGuys and is passionate about men’s emotional and mental health.
 He is also the co-organizer of the annual HeadsUpGuys Trivia Night, a fun event to bring communities together in support of HeadsUpGuys and men’s mental health.

-A special thanks to the following individuals for their contributions to the development of HeadsUpGuys.
+A special thanks to the following former staff and individuals for their contributions to the development of HeadsUpGuys.